-21. Auditing standards require internal and external auditors to work closely together to make best use of available audit resources.
-We seek to rely on the work of internal audit wherever possible to avoid duplication.
-We plan to consider the findings of the work of internal audit as part of our planning process to minimise duplication of effort and to ensure the total resource is used efficiently or effectively.
+- 24. Auditing standards require internal and external auditors to work closely together to make best use of available audit resources.
+We seek to rely on the work of internal audit wherever possible and consider the findings of the work of internal audit as part of our planning process to minimise duplication of effort and to ensure the total resource is used efficiently and effectively. - 25.
+We take audit assurance from the external auditors of East Lothian Council over the ledger information used to prepare the EL IJB's annual accounts.
+We will not place formal reliance on the work of internal audit to reduce our financial statements audit testing, but we will take account of all their work to inform our wider dimension audit responsibilities.

-- 22. Internal audit for the IJB is provided by East Lothian Council and is overseen by their Internal Audit Manager who is also the Chief Internal Auditor for the IJB.
-We will carry out an assessment of the internal audit function at East Lothian Council and conclude on it as part of the East Lothian Council audit planning in January 2019.
-This will check to ensure that the internal audit function has sound documentation standards and reporting procedures in place and complies with the main requirements of the Public Sector Internal Audit Standards (PSIAS).

-- 23. We take audit assurance from the external auditors of East Lothian Council over the ledger information used to prepare the IJB accounts.
-We will not place formal reliance on the work of internal audit to reduce our financial statements audit testing, but we will take account of all their work to inform our wider dimension audit responsibilities in the following areas:

-- Adult Services residential care

-- · Adult Services payments on schedule

-- Adult Services transport.